softcomui/sfc/_pages/leadership.md

 permalink: /about/leadership/
 title: Softcom Leadership
 headline: Softcom Leadership
-copy: Our leadership sets our agenda and priorities and defines how we work as one organization.
+copy: Our leadership set our agenda and define how we work as an organization.
 featured_image: /uploads/people/leaders.jpg
 image_description: Softcom Leaders
 ---